5eqn/elaboration-scala/README.md

 [elaboration-zoo](https://github.com/AndrasKovacs/elaboration-zoo) partially rewritten with Scala3.

+## Major Differences

+- Difficulty curve of mine is not as steep as the original
+    - The original project implements Holes in one go, but I separated it to four parts
+    - There's a variety of tests running the code from different aspects
+        - You can even see de-Bruijn indexes in tests
+        - Parser is also implemented in Scala3
+- I made less documentation and references, for that please refer to the original
+- I try to write idiomatic Scala3 code instead of solely adhering to the original
+    - Using Singleton when implementing Meta is much more convenient

 ## Fun fact

 This project is rewritten from memory, when something goes wrong, I refer to original elaboration-zoo to spot the mistake.
 Here are some mistakes that I've made (and of course fixed):